acearchive/legacy-artifact-action/README.md

 In `history` and `upload` mode, the `cids` output will always return the CIDs for all artifacts in the history of the repository, even through schema version changes.

+### `root-cid`

+The `root-cid` output is just the `rootCid` value from the `artifacts` output, provided as a separate output to avoid the need to do JSON parsing when this is the only value you need.

 ### `artifacts`